Jean-Charles Sambor

 Latest EM Debt economic and market outlook.

 We are modestly constructive on duration.
 The US curve remains relatively steep, and we believe most fiscal risks are already priced in.
-We want to express duration tactically, but with an overall long bias.
+We continue to express duration tactically, but with an overall long bias.

 Receive our insights